 1. Have a clear understanding of what is expected of you.
 If you’re not clear on what your employer expects from you in terms of work hours, deadlines, etc., it will be difficult to find a schedule that works.

-Talk to your employer about what they expect from you and talk to your family about what they need from you so that you can develop a clear understanding of what is expected from both sides.
+Talk to your employer about what they expect and talk to your family about what they need.
+Doing so allows you to develop a clear understanding of what is expected from both sides.

 2. Make a schedule that allows for both work and family time.
-Once you have a clear understanding of what is expected from both your employer and your family, you can start to develop a schedule that allows for both work and family time.
+Once you have a clear understanding of what is expected from you, you can start to develop a schedule that allows for both work and family time.

 And don’t be afraid to ask for help from your spouse or partner; they can be a great asset in helping you find a balance between work and home life.